LucasLiraDeOliveira/Task_Management_Console_APP/README.md

 This project represents my **first step** in building a structured Java portfolio and in understanding **layered architecture** before moving on to **Spring Boot**.

+### Ideas for a next minor version (v1.2.0):
+- When a specific list is empty, show a message informing that the list is empty instead of printing an empty list.
+- When changing a task’s status or priority, check if the task already has the selected value and inform the user if it does.
+- Improve the task listing output to make it more readable and visually pleasant in the console.

 ---